v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-attachments.md

 ## Submitting files for malware analysis

-If you receive a file that you want to ask Microsoft to analyze, visit [Submit a file for malware analysis](https://aka.ms/wdsi/submit).
+- If you receive a file that you want to ask Microsoft to analyze, visit [Submit a file for malware analysis](https://aka.ms/wdsi/submit).

+- If you receive an email message (with or without an attachment) that you want to submit to Microsoft for analysis, use the [Report Message add-in](enable-the-report-message-add-in.md).

 ## Related topics